jcollard/ChessAppDevlog/README.md

-However, at this point, I felt that it might be more productive for **/u/RayanWIP** to focus their study on developing their Object Oriented skills rather than specifically digging into testing code.
+However, at this point, I felt that it might be more productive for **/u/RayanWIP** to focus their study on developing their Object Oriented skills rather than specifically digging into testing this code.

 With that in mind, I wrote my response: